Work with aggregates (sum, average, and so on) in the Power BI service

 Would give the following results:

-You can also use a non-aggregated field as a numeric field.
-For example, if you have a Product Name field, you can add it as a value and then set it to Count or Distinct count.
+You can also aggregate a non-numeric field.
+For example, if you have a product name field, you can add it as a value and then set it to Count, Distinct count, First, or Last.

-And if you change the aggregation from the default Do not summarize to Count (Distinct), Power BI counts the number of different chains.
-In this case, there are 2: Fashions Direct and Lindseys.
+If you change the aggregation from the default Do not summarize to Count (Distinct), Power BI counts the number of different products.
+In this case, there are four.

 And if you change the aggregation to Count, Power BI counts the total number.
-In this case, there are 104 entries for Chain.
-By adding Chain as a filter, you can see that there are 37 rows for Fashions Direct and 67 rows for Lindseys.
+In this case, there are seven entries for Product.

 Q: Why don't I have a Do not summarize option?